rajeesing/SecureApiWithAzure/README.md

 # SecureApiWithAzure
 There are many ways to provide security to your APIs.
 One of them using Cloud services and there are plenty of them who offers this and ofcourse easy.
-Thanks for Les Jackson (https://youtu.be/3PyUjOmuFic) to teach this and who walk us through step-by-step approach to do that.

 Steps given below to setup your Azure portal: